 There is an apparent epidemic of a variety of gut complaints and they seem to be more common in women than men.
 Discussions of these things is rife on social media where all sorts of elimination diets, self-medication and lifestyle modifications are being tried.
 The symptoms are varied as are the assumed diagnoses.
 Common symptoms are pain, boating, gas retention, and alternating episodes of constipation and diarrhoea.
 Assumed diagnoses are all sorts of food intolerances for which the most commonly blamed are wheat and gluten.
 "Leaky Gut" generates 3.5 million hits on Google.
 Another epidemic diagnosis is SIBO (small intestinal bacterial overgrowth, 6 million hits on Google) which is associated with increased bloating and pain soon after a meal.
 Also epidemic is Irritable bowel syndrome (IBS) diagnosed by symptoms of colicky pain and diarrhoea alternating with constipation and is estimated to affect 12% of the world population.
 All of these things have been increasing over recent decades and they are also increasing in developing countries experiencing Westernization trends.
 A much more serious condition of Inflammatory Bowel Disease (IBD) is increasing as well especially in younger subjects.
 In fact IBD is 16 times more common in those with IBS and tends to occur 2 to 3 years following symptoms of IBS.
-Leaky gut is thought to precede the development of increasingly prevalent autoimmune disorders: celiac, T1diabetes, rheumatoid arthritis, asthma, etc. so it is vitally important to get to the bottom (pun intended) and sort out these functional gut disorders.
+Leaky gut is thought to precede the development of increasingly prevalent autoimmune disorders: celiac, T1diabetes, rheumatoid arthritis, asthma, multiple sclerosis, etc. so it is vitally important to get to the bottom (pun intended) and sort out these functional gut disorders.

 As with all epidemics there has to be a novel common cause such as a new infection or an environmental or behavioural change.
 I believe the “Fiber Gap” is the most likely explanation for this epidemic and there is a lot of evidence why this might be so.